When constructing a building, it’s necessary to put a framework in place before adding everything else.

-Another major benefit of the multi-member LLC is the way this business structure protects your business name from being used by other entities ― an MMLLC’s name is registered with your state of formation, unlike those of general partnerships.
-Finally, the multi-member LLC is much more attractive to potential investors because it’s a legal business entity, whereas a partnership is just an extension of its owners as individuals.
+Another major benefit of the multi-member LLC is the way this business structure protects your business name from being used by other entities.
+An MMLLC’s name is registered with your state of formation, a general partnership’s name is not.
+Once a name is on record with the state, it’s off-limits to everyone else, but your partnership’s name could still be registered and used by other businesses.

 Why Should I NOT Form a Multi-Member LLC?

-In addition, even though they’re much cheaper than corporations, multi-member LLCs have to pay formation fees, which don’t apply to partnerships.
-Your MMLLC will also likely be subject to some ongoing maintenance fees, and while all of these fees do vary considerably by state, they definitely make the multi-member LLC a more expensive business structure to form and maintain compared to a general partnership.
+It’s an investment of money too, not just time.
+Though they’re much cheaper than corporations, multi-member LLCs still have to pay formation fees, which don’t apply to partnerships.
+Then, there are often ongoing maintenance fees to consider.
+While these fees vary by state, they definitely make the multi-member LLC a more expensive business structure to form and maintain than a general partnership.

 How Do I Form a Multi-Member LLC?